Nimmu–Padum–Darcha road: Tourism

+NPDR runs past the Hemis National Park.
 There are several ancient Buddhist monasteries (gompa), such as the Phuktal Monastery.

-This road is also the route of famous Chadar trek ('ice sheet'), the 62 km long, 8 day (including acclimatization at Leh) snowy trek which starts and ends at the motorable Shingra Koma, the trek goes to Tsomo Paldar & Tibb cave to Nerak, and then traverse back to Tsomo Paldar.
+This road is also the route of famous winter-only Chadar trek (literally "ice sheet"), the 62 km long, 8 day (including acclimatization at Leh) snowy foot trek usually from mid-January and mid-February, which starts and ends at the motorable Shingra Koma, the trek goes to Tsomo Paldar & Tibb cave to Nerak, and then traverse back to Tsomo Paldar.